Skip to main content

 Ford Bronco Sport

 Every Ford Bronco Sport model comes standard with all-wheel drive, but the model best suited for treacherous driving conditions is also the priciest.
-Only the top-level Bronco Sport Badlands gets an advanced AWD setup that's capable of shifting power from side to side for ultimate traction in slippery conditions.
+Only the top-level Bronco Sport Badlands gets an advanced AWD setup that's capable of shifting power on the rear axle from side to side for ultimate traction in slippery conditions.
 At 8.8 inches, the Badlands also has more ground clearance than other Bronco Sports.
-No matter which Bronco Sport you choose, Slippery mode is part of Ford's G.O.A.T. (that's Goes Over Any Type of Terrain) mode selector, and the interior is designed to be relatively easy to keep clean — helpful for those who live in snowy areas.
+No matter which Bronco Sport you choose, a Slippery function is part of Ford's G.O.A.T. (that's Goes Over Any Type of Terrain) mode selector, and the interior is designed to be relatively easy to keep clean — helpful for those who live in snowy areas.

 Toyota RAV4